White Pass and Yukon Route

-The railroad began construction in 1898 during the Klondike Gold Rush as a means of reaching the goldfields.
+The railroad began construction in 1898 during the Klondike Gold Rush as a means of reaching the gold fields.
 With its completion in 1900, it became the primary route to the interior of the Yukon, supplanting the Chilkoot Trail and other routes.
 The route continued operation until 1982, and in 1988 was partially revived as a heritage railway.
 In July 2018, the railway was purchased by Carnival Corporation & plc.